nautobot/nautobot/nautobot/docs/additional-features/jobs.md

 !!! note
     If the `time_limit` is set to a value less than or equal to the `soft_time_limit`, a warning log is generated to inform the user that this job will fail silently after the `time_limit` as the `soft_time_limit` will never be reached.

+#### `worker_queues`

+Default: `[]`

+A list of worker queue names that will be presented to the user to select the queue that the job will be sent to.
+An empty list will default to only allowing the user to select the default queue (`celery` unless changed by an administrator).
+An empty string can also be used to specify the default queue.

+!!! note
+    A worker must be listening on the requested queue or the job will not run.
+See the documentation on [celery queues](../administration/celery-queues.md) for more information.

 ### Variables

 Variables allow your job to accept user input via the Nautobot UI, but they are optional; if your job does not require any user input, there is no need to define any variables.
 Conversely, if you are making use of user input in your job, you *must* also implement the `run()` method, as it is the only entry point to your job that has visibility into the variable values provided by the user.